MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 Two instances of a web browser (Chrome, Firefox, or Microsoft Edge) can't open concurrently with the same user data folder in both main and Picture-in-Picture sessions.

-If a web browser is already open on the desktop with a user data folder, then it should open in Picture-in-Picture with another user data folder, and vice versa.
+If a web browser is already open on the desktop with a user data folder, then it opens in Picture-in-Picture with another user data folder, and vice versa.

 This limitation is handled automatically with the **User data folder** parameter in the launch browser actions in the Power Automate designer.
 More information: [Launch new Microsoft Edge](actions-reference/webautomation.md#launch-new-microsoft-edge)